WIOQ: 1971–1975: easy listening

-1975-19??: Progressive rock
+1975–1977: progressive rock

 Gradually the music became more rock-oriented, and by about 1975 WIOQ had a progressive rock format.
 Around this time the station began using an extract from the album Intergalactic Trot by Stardrive as the music bed for hourly station IDs.
 It would remain WIOQ's audio signature for over a decade.

 The station also started using the moniker "Q102" during that time.
 For a time in the mid-'70s, the station affiliated with ABC's "American FM Radio Network" in order to air some programs hosted by then-hip Geraldo Rivera.
 That contract also required the station to air the network's ABC news at :15 past the hour, as its competition was playing music.
 The station had trouble competing with established FM rock leader 93.3 WMMR and aggressive AOR upstart 94.1 WYSP.
 Programming duties were split between Alex DeMers and Bill Fantini, with DJs Jim Harlan, John Harvey, and Bill Paul rounding out the full-time air staff.
 After a few years, the owner (by then listed as Que Broadcasting, Inc.) declared bankruptcy.
 WIOQ emerged from the bankruptcy under the ownership of The Outlet Company, a retail and broadcasting firm based in Providence, Rhode Island.

-19??-1987: Adult rock
+1977–1987: adult rock

 Under Outlet, WIOQ evolved into an eclectic music format described as "adult rock".
 The station played a blend of softer songs heard on rock music stations, some deeper album cuts, a few top 40 crossover hits, and a bit of uptempo jazz.
 Leading air personalities on WIOQ in this era included John Harvey ("Harvey in the Morning"), Helen Leicht who hosted a show called "Breakfast With The Beatles" on Sunday mornings, David Dye, Ed Sciaky and Michael Tozzi.
 (Leicht and Dye later joined the adult alternative public station WXPN.
 The former hosted "Leicht Lunch" program at noon, and Dye became the producer and host of the nationally distributed World Cafe.)

 After a proposed sale of Outlet's broadcast properties to Coca-Cola's Columbia Pictures subsidiary around 1982 fell through, the station group was acquired by Wesray Capital Corporation, a corporation partially owned by former Treasury Secretary William E. Simon.

-1987-1988: Oldies
+1987–1988: oldies

 After years of low to moderate ratings, on November 10, 1987, at 6 a.m., the adult rock format was dropped in favor of an oldies format as "Solid Gold 102".
-WIOQ's playlist focused on the hits of 1955-1973.
-Harvey Holiday, formerly of WDAS-FM, hosted the station's morning show.
+WIOQ's playlist focused on the hits of 1955–1973.

 While WIOQ was changing its format, CBS-owned WCAU-FM switched from a top 40 format to also play oldies as WOGL.
 Within a matter of days, Philadelphia went from having no oldies FM station to having two.
 CBS had been putting the oldies format on a number of its FM stations around the U.S., based on the success of WCBS-FM in New York City.
 WIOQ had trouble competing for the same oldies audience as WOGL.